top of page

 When a breed of dog becomes popular it is inevitable that some of those dogs will end up in need of rescue.
 While good responsible breeders always take their dogs back for any reason with no questions asked, and are there to help and support their puppies new owners, that is not always the case with lesser breeders.
 When a breed becomes popular there will always be people who breed their dogs just to have puppies and make a few dollars.
 If the families run into problems with those puppies the breeder is no where to be found and the dogs often end up in shelters.

 We would like to be an alternative to a shelter.
-Aussies are not for everyone and we understand the breed completely.
-We are equipped to deal with many different behavior problems in the breed and have a wide network of people to help us locate the best family possible for any dog surrendered to us.
+Mini Americans are not for everyone and we understand the breed completely.
+We are equipped to deal with different behavior problems in the breed and have a wide network of people to help us locate the best family possible for any dog surrendered to us.

 We will ask relevant questions that will help us take care of the dog you are surrendering, and ask you to sign an acceptance of Surrender form found below.